Excerpt from the OH&S Canada magazine

 I was teaching a course at our office in Peterborough and heard about this.
 Devastating when a person dies on the job let alone a young worker.
 Since Campbellford is in my area, and I train companies in that small town, then I took this personally.
 In fact, during the MOL investigation, I was training across the street and quietly asked if the company I point at was the company in question.
 The answer was yes!
 The outside housekeeping was atrocious and it was not hard to guess which company did not take worker safety seriously.

 My understanding was that the worker was only 17 years of age.
 One of my pupils, in a future class, knew the family.
-There was a good friend to this boy there as well and he was would suffer from this tragic experience.
+There was a good friend to this boy at the same place, same time, when the accident occurred as he would also suffer from this tragic experience.

 I am glad the Ontario government has seen fit to show employers the need for training and protection for their young workers.
 HRS Group Inc. stands ready to assist your company with certified training to meet or exceed all regulatory requirements.